ucl-casa-ce/living-lab/Readme.md

     - How admins approve requests, with practical notes.
 - Platform settings, user management, and statistics in the admin dashboard.

-Please refer to the LLDC Drive for access to the video.
+Please refer to the project's Drive for access to the video.

 ---